codevise/state_machine_job/README.md

 event or by manually updateing the attribute), `SomeJob` will automatically be enqueued.
 If `perform_with_result` returns `:ok`, the state machine transitions to the `'done'` state.
 You can specify as many results as you want.

 Note that any exception raised by `perform_with_result` leads to a state machine transition as if the result had been `:error`.
 The exception is not rescued, though.
+If `perform_with_result` raises an exception and the record is invalid, previous attribute values will be restored before invoking the transition.
+That way the transition to the error state can be persisted by rolling back the changes that led to the records invalidity during job execution.

 ### Passing custom Payload